What? Continue the story when the beast wasn't the beast anymore?

 - Ace Attorney Investigations takes place before and after the events of the third game, Trials and Tribulations, and is itself a prequel to Apollo Justice.

-- Kingdom Hearts 358 Days Over 2 is an interquel taking place near the end of Kingdom Hearts, overlapping Kingdom Hearts: Chain of Memories, and ending right before the beginning of Kingdom Hearts II.
+- Kingdom Hearts: 358/2 Days is an interquel taking place near the end of Kingdom Hearts, overlapping Kingdom Hearts: Chain of Memories, and ending right before the beginning of Kingdom Hearts II.

 - Mortal Kombat: Shaolin Monks is an interquel that starts with a retelling of the first game and leads up to the events of the second game.